 - Alert other people in the area and instruct them to leave the building.

-- Close, Do Not Lock, all doors and windows if you can safely do so to help contain the fire.
+- Close, but do not lock, all doors and windows if you can safely and quickly do so to help contain the fire.

 - Stay as low as possible to avoid smoke and heat.